+The NPF stipulates that as part of the RSES process, Metropolitan Area Spatial Plans (MASPS) will be prepared for the five cities of Dublin, Cork, Limerick, Galway and Waterford and their metropolitan areas.
 In line with the RSESs, the MASPs will be provided with statutory underpinning to act as 12-year strategic planning and investment frameworks for the city metropolitan areas, addressing high-level and long-term strategic development issues.
+The proposals outlined in CMATS informed the draft Cork MASP.